ketech-org/ketech-org.github.io/terms-of-service.md

 Apple handles all billing and refunds.
 K&E cannot issue refunds directly.
 Refund requests must be made through Apple.

 **Changes**
-We may change subscription offerings (pricing, features, or availability) to the extent permitted by Apple’s rules and applicable law.
+We may change subscription offerings (pricing, features, or availability) to the extent permitted by Apple's rules and applicable law.
 Any changes will apply to future periods unless otherwise required.

----

 ## 5. No Account Registration / Minimal Data Handling